-- Frozen in Time — The Brady Bunch’s Maureen McCormick teams up with designer Dan Vickery to try to update homes that are stuck decades in the past.
+- Frozen in Time — The Brady Bunch’s Maureen McCormick teams up with designer Dan Vickery to update homes that are stuck decades in the past.

-- Finding Bigfoot: The Search Continues – The cult hit TV show on Animal Planet is coming back after three years for this new special.
+- Finding Bigfoot: The Search Continues – The cult hit TV show on Animal Planet is coming back for this new special after three years.

-- Pig Royalty – This series takes a look at families in Texas who try to win pig show competitions.
+- Pig Royalty – This series looks at families in Texas who try to win pig show competitions.

-- Super Soul – Oprah Winfrey interviews a number of actors, musicians, and others about their spiritual beliefs.
+- Super Soul – Oprah Winfrey interviews many actors, musicians, and others about their spiritual beliefs.

-- Chopped 420 – A spinoff of the Food Network show Chopped, where chefs compete to make the best dishes with THC and CBD inside.
+- Chopped 420 – The Food Network show Chopped is a spinoff where chefs compete to make the best dishes with THC and CBD inside.

 - Bobby and Giada in Italy – Renowned chefs Bobby Flay and Giada De Laurentiis tour Italy and check out some amazing dishes.